Last Day: Embiid closing in history, NBA matchups to be set

 Phoenix is the No. 1 seed, Memphis is the No. 2 seed.
 Dallas and Golden State will be No. 3 and No. 4 – in some order.
 And Denver and Utah will be No. 5 and No. 6 – again, in some order.

-Golden State would be locked into No. 3 with wins Saturday at San Antonio and Sunday at New Orleans.
+Golden State would be locked into No. 3 with a win Sunday at New Orleans.

 Utah will be the No. 5 seed with a win over Portland on Sunday, or if the Los Angeles Lakers beat Denver in the regular-season finale for those teams.